Privacy Policy

 - Ensuring business and service continuity and availability.

-- Establishing, implementing and applying security procedures and/or policies in the supply chain governing relations with direct suppliers and service providers and establishing the appropriate measures and controls in order to mitigate the risks detected arising from these third parties for the security of the Group’s networks and information systems.
+- Establishing, implementing and applying security procedures and/or policies in the supply chain that govern relations with direct suppliers and service providers and establishing the appropriate measures and controls in order to mitigate the risks detected derived from these third parties for the security of the Group’s networks and information systems.

-Moreover, these principles should be addressed in the following security areas:
+In addition, these principles should be contemplated in the following safety areas:

-- Physical: This includes the security of premises, facilities, hardware systems, media and any physical asset that processes or may process information, as well as physical access.
+- Physical: Comprising the security of premises, facilities, hardware systems, supports and any physical asset that processes or may process information, as well as physical access.

-- Logic: Including protection aspects of applications, networks, electronic communication, computer systems and logical access.
+- Logical: Including aspects of protection of applications, networks, electronic communication, computer systems and logical access.

-- Corporate/policy: It consists of security aspects related to the organisation itself, internal rules, standards and legal regulations.
+- Political-corporate: Made up of security aspects related to the organization itself, internal rules, regulations and legal norms.

-The ultimate goal of information security is to ensure that an organisation can meet its objectives using information systems.
+The ultimate goal of information security is to ensure that an organization can meet its objectives using information systems.
 The following basic principles should be taken into account in security decisions:

 - Risk analysis and management.